The Best Skincare Brands and What They Get Right

 The Ordinary

 The Ordinary takes a very different route from most skincare brands.
 Instead of selling an image or a lifestyle, it focuses on function.
 Product names are literal.
 Labels are clear.
-That approach shapes how many people shop for skincare today.
+That approach reflects how many people shop for skincare today.

 Source: The Ordinary